ChrisWhealy/Cordova-Create/README.md

 * `pluginList : [String]`

-  An array containing the plugins common to all your Cordova projects.
+  An array containing the plug-ins common to all your Cordova projects.

-  You can add third party plugins to this list as long as the Cordova CLI can load the plugins using the plugin's ID.
-Where this won't work is for locally installed plugins.
-If you want to use locally installed plugins, you will need to set a plugin search path during the call to the `cordova create` command using the `createParms` property.
+  You can add third party plug-ins to this list as long as the Cordova CLI can load the plug-ins using the plug-in's ID.
+Where this won't work is for locally installed plug-ins.
+If you want to use locally installed plug-ins, you will need to set a plug-in search path during the call to the `cordova create` command using the `createParms` property.

 * <a name="header8_1"></a>`platformList : [String]`